🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 """

-Generate INCAR file for SOC calculations
+Generate an INCAR file for SOC calculations

 Parameters: